blbadger/blbadger.github.io/smaller-lms.md

 In contrast to the paralleled convolutions explored earlier, the convolutional kernal acts on the $d_model$ index, not the token index.
 The number of inter-token trainable parameters is equal to the kernel size multiplied by the number of weights in the 1D convolution of kernel size 1 (the number of sequence elements squared divided by two for masked mixers).

 With this training protocol, the 4-headed, 8-layered llama model achieves a training (causal language model) loss and validation loss of 1.78 and 1.82, respectively.
 With the larger learning rate of $\eta=0.005$ this is slightly reduced to 1.76 and 1.79 training and test accuracy.
-This is far below what is achieved for a 8-layer, 4-sized convolution masked mixer (with the increased learning rate) which achieves training and validation losses of 1.62 and 1.74 given the same amount of compute.
+This is far worse than what is achieved for a 8-layer, 4-sized convolution masked mixer (with the increased learning rate) which achieves training and validation losses of 1.62 and 1.74 given the same amount of compute.
 If we further optimize the transformer by increasing the batch size to 32, the transformer achieves nearly the same accuracies (1.64 and 1.70, respectively).
-Note that the higher test accuracy for the mixer is somewhat of an artefact, as if the training run is extended another 10 minutes then the mixer also reaches a test accuracy of 1.70.
+Note that the higher test accuracy for the mixer is somewhat of an artefact, as if the training run is extended another 10 minutes then the same mixer also reaches a test accuracy of 1.70.
+If the mixer is modified slightly to contain an extra linear layer after the word-token embedding, the cross-entropy losses are now 1.61 train and 1.71 test.

 The main finding here is that a compute- and dataset-optimized mixer is generally approximately as performant as a transformer, perhaps a little more or less efficient depending on the implementation.